microsoft/pxt-adafruit/docs/lessons/temperature/activity.md

 # temperature activity

-Measure the temperature on the micro:bit
+Measure the temperature on the @boardname@

 Welcome!
-This activity will teach how to measure the temperature on the micro:bit.
+This activity will teach how to measure the temperature on the @boardname@.
 Let's get started!

 We want to display the temperature on shake.
-In order to do so, we need to register the event `on shake` that will execute whenever the user shakes the micro:bit; in the web browser, click the button labelled "SHAKE" under the simulator to generate a shake event
+In order to do so, we need to register the event `on shake` that will execute whenever the user shakes the @boardname@; in the web browser, click the button labelled "SHAKE" under the simulator to generate a shake event

 ```blocks
 input.onGesture(Gesture.Shake, () => {